tessel/t2-start/install.md

 <div id="tab-linux" class="content">

-[Node.js](http://nodejs.org/) v4.x or newer is a prerequisite for installing the Tessel command line.
-You can install it from the [official website](http://nodejs.org) or following [these instructions from Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions):
+[Node.js](http://nodejs.org/) is a prerequisite for installing the Tessel command line.
+Tessel currently supports the Long Term Support (LTS) version of Node.js.
+You can install it from the [official website](http://nodejs.org/) (select the LTS option), or following [these instructions from Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions):

 `curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -`